-The Office of Clean Energy Demonstrations (OCED) accelerates clean energy technologies and fills a critical innovation gap on the path to 100% clean electricity by 2035 and net-zero emissions by 2050.
+The Office of Clean Energy Demonstrations (OCED) accelerates the market adoption of clean energy technologies and fills a critical innovation gap on the path to 100% clean electricity by 2035 and net-zero emissions by 2050.

-OCED is a multi-technology office with demonstrations that include clean hydrogen, carbon management, advanced nuclear reactors, long-duration energy storage, industrial decarbonization, demonstrations in rural areas and on current and former mine land, and more.
+OCED is a multi-technology office with demonstrations that include clean hydrogen, carbon management, industrial decarbonization, advanced nuclear reactors, long-duration energy storage, demonstration projects in rural or remote areas and on current and former mine land, and more.
 Our 101 factsheet provides an in-depth overview of our project portfolio and OCED's commitment to advancing energy and environmental justice.

-Our Work Supports the Department of Energy's Goals for a Robust Clean Energy Economy:
+OCED Supports the Secretary of Energy's Goals for a Robust Clean Energy Economy

 - Clean Energy Deployment and Emissions Reductions: Deliver clean energy demonstration projects to enable 100% clean electricity by 2035 and net zero emissions by 2050 through an equitable energy transition.